jhsu/ai-rlm/README.md

 }
 ```

-## JavaScript Code Example
+## How It Works

-The RLM agent writes JavaScript code to explore the context:
+The RLM agent writes JavaScript code to explore the context in an iterative loop:

 ```javascript
 // First, explore the context